 5. Address generational technology gaps

 A good digital workplace isn’t just determined by the innovative technology it implements.
 A digital workplace strategy must, above all, focus on the enterprise-wide user adoption of its systems and software.

-A major challenge to this objective is the generation gap - the average workforce will be made up of five generations for the first time in history in 2020.
+A major challenge to this objective is the generation gap - the average workforce will be made up of five generations for the first time in history in 2021.
 By 2025, millennials are predicted to account for 75% of the global workforce.
 As a result of this, companies can’t rely on a one-size fits all approach to the workplace, due to the diverse needs of their multi-generational workforce and age-specific preferences impacting varying attitudes towards technology.
+Although 2020 has boosted the digital skills of many in the older age brackets who are now adept at hosting a Zoom-based quiz, there’s still a long way to go in ensuring software is accessible for employees of all skill sets and background types.

 Choosing software that is complex in its backend but easy to use is one of the main ways organizations can ensure even the least tech-savvy employees are benefitting from tech innovation.
 When introducing any new software into your technology stack, you should consider all levels of ability within your workforce.
 An update might be mastered in seconds by a millennial, but their baby boomer colleagues might need more guidance to get to grips with the same feature.